rasmushellumit/chibisafe/README.md

 ### Docker
 If you want to deploy a docker instance instead of manually setting the service up, you can use `docker-composer` with our scripts.
 [Please refer to the docs here](docs/docker.md)

-### Pre-requisites
-This guide asumes a whole lot of things, including that you know your way around linux, nginx and internet in general.

-- Decently updated version of linux (we recommend Debian)
-- `node` version 12.18.2+ (we recommend using [volta.sh](https://volta.sh/) or [n](https://github.com/tj/n))
-- `build-essential` package installed in your system to build dependencies
-- `ffmpeg` package installed
-- `pm2` globally installed (`npm i -g pm2`) to keep the service alive at all times.
-	- Alternatively you can use tmux, forever, or whatever you are most familiar with
-- `nginx` installed and running

-> Note: while Chibisafe does work on Windows, setting it up is not covered in this readme.
-It's up to you to install the neccessary dependencies

-### Installing

-1. Clone the repository and `cd` into it
-2. Run `npm i`
-3. Run `npm run setup`

-Chibisafe is now installed, configured and ready.
-Now you need to serve it to the public by using a domain name.

-4. Check the [nginx](docs/nginx.md) file for a sample configuration that has every step to run chibisafe securely on production.

-After you finish setting up nginx, you need to start chibisafe by using pm2.
-If you want to use something else like forever, ensure that the process spawned from `npm run start` never dies.

-5. Run `pm2 start pm2.json`:
-6. Profit

 ### Screenshots
 <p align="center">
   <img src="https://lolisafe.moe/73up1d.png">